My name is Famine.

 The rabbit hopped to the area and eagerly ate the leaves.

 By mid-morning, we had cleaned all the rock gardens, the Zendō and surrounding areas.

 My cheeks were flushed from heat of the approaching noon sun.
 It was time for my regular visit with Buddha.

 I packed away our cleaning tools in the tin garden shed behind the library moonstone pillar tower, and hurried to the Temizuya stone basin within the Central Courtyard to perform my ablution.

-The placid lull about the Butsudan's wide verandah was calming.
-I felt pure as I entered the main worship hall and padded down the cool strip of floorboards that lead to our deity.
+The placid lull about the Butsudan Hall's wide verandah was calming.
+I felt pure as I entered the worship hall and padded down the cool strip of floorboards that lead to our deity.
 I offered my thanks before a glorious gold and dark stone sitting Buddha enshrined within nature's splendour of various coloured flowers and lush foliage.

 "Life's good, please keep it this way."
 I sealed my prayer with a clap; the sound echoing around the hall.